GiovannaRicchiutiPNNL/QPI-digital-off-axis-holography/README.md

 This approach simplifies analysis by avoiding the need for large data storage; holograms are recorded using the camera’s native software only after the experimental conditions are optimized.

 How to cite this work?

+If you use this repository or the associated digital off-axis holography workflow, please cite:
-[1] Ricchiuti, G., Allec, S. I., Ziatdinov, M., & Prabhakaran, V. (2025).
-Towards Intelligent Multimodal Holography: Enabling Real-time, Selective Chemical Imaging for Dynamic Ion Separation.
-ChemRxiv, Version 1, October 8, 2025.
-Link: https://doi.org/10.26434/chemrxiv-2025-jfdhc
+[1] Ricchiuti, G.; Allec, S. I.; Ziatdinov, M.; Prabhakaran, V. Toward Intelligent Multimodal Holography for Real-Time Chemical Imaging of Dynamic Ion Separation.
+Advanced Intelligent Discovery 2026, e202500237.
+DOI: 10.1002/aidi.202500237.